BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/2_HybridAzSHCI.md

 ==============
 Overview
 -----------
 Discover, monitor, and manage the Azure Stack HCI hosts as well as the virtual machines.
 Extend your business to the cloud with an Azure hybrid solution.
-In this exercise you can now begin to explore the Hybrid by design capabilities of Azure Stack HCI 22H2 and Azure.
+In this exercise, you can now begin to explore the Hybrid by-design capabilities of Azure Stack HCI 22H2 and Azure.
 We'll cover a few recommended activities below, to expose you to some of the key elements of Azure Stack HCI Hybrid by design capabilities.

 Contents
 -----------